carpentries/workshop-template/README.md

 >     a damaging pull request from a novice Git user
 >     into your workshop's website while you are using it to teach.

-**Once you are done, please remember to send your repository's URL to the Software Carpentry administrator so that it can be included in the main web site.**
+Once you are done,
+please **send your repository's URL to the Software Carpentry administrator** so that it can be included in the main web site.

 ## Creating a Repository